simwai/spotify-playlist-keyword-filter/README.md

 1. **"Missing Spotify credentials"** - Make sure your `.env` file contains all required Spotify variables
 2. **"Failed to authenticate with Genius API"** - Verify your Genius API credentials in `.env`
+3. **"Database synchronization error"** - Check file permissions for the SQLite database

 ### Debug Mode